SkidMarc25/yumepokeredX/README.md

 There are also many other smaller tweaks to the original game, and still more to come!

-Link cable functionalities have not been tested yet – try it at your own risk!
+Link cable functionalities have not been tested yet – try it at your own risk.

 ## Screenshots